The Enrichment Programme

 - The pre-professional pathway is based around a career, rather than an academic subject, and is designed to develop your understanding of a specific job role.
 You will learn about the skills and knowledge needed for a certain type of employment and have the opportunity to undertake a related work placement.

-Below is more information about the enrichment courses on offer:
+Below is more information about the enrichment courses currently on offer:

 Our Enrichment Courses